These photographs have been handed down through generations in our family.

 They were handed down into our family on his death in 1950.

-These photos were important enough to Jesse Shore for him to save them for many years.
+These photos were taken nine years before Jesse Shore was born.
+They were important enough to be given to him, and for him to save them over many years.

-He died before his grandchildren were old enough to ask about the family.
+He died before his grandchildren were aware enough to ask about the family.

 These photos were probably shared among the family and friends.
 Perhaps someday other photos will surface in a family album saved by 'distant' relatives.
 We may yet know who these people are.

-Then we may learn how their stories add to our family's rich heritage.
+Then we may learn how their life stories add to our family's rich heritage.

 This is a holy piece made of gilded and red felt, hand-sewn.
 It has the text "Copyright 1915", a silver holy medal dated 1886 and a piece of gold foil attached, a Madonna and Child, and a paper clipping with Latin text.
 It has a loop for attaching a pin or neck loop.